 “Let’s find out who the Russians have decided have won.”

-His BFF is Hugh Laurie.
+His best friend is Hugh Laurie.
 They met while both were studying at Cambridge.
 It is where they first collaborated and they have continued to work together many times over the decades.
 He was best man at Laurie’s wedding and he is godfather to his children.

 Fry famously drives a black TX4 London cab around London and Norfolk, where he has houses.